 Industry Analysis & Industry Trends

-The Veterinary Services industry provides medical advice and treatment for companion animals, such as cats, dogs, rodents, reptiles and birds, and veterinary care for production animals in farms, breeding institutions and zoos.
-As more than half of the industry's revenue stems from the provision of services to pets in private households, the rate of pet ownership in the United Kingdom has a significant impact on the performance of the industry.
+The Veterinary Services industry provides medical advice and treatment for companion animals, such as cats, dogs, reptiles and birds, and veterinary care for production animals in farms, breeding institutions and zoos.
+As more than half of the industry's revenue stems from the provision of services to pets in private households, the level of pet ownership in the United Kingdom has a significant affect on the performance of the industry.

 Veterinary service providers faced difficult conditions over the past five years as high unemployment and weak growth in real disposable income constrained spending on veterinary services.
 Meanwhile, challenging conditions in the agricultural industry also limited demand for veterinary services from these businesses... purchase to read more